-The accumulation of this thick sedimentary package on high heat producing basement rocks lead to the development of steep thermal gradients, resulting in high-temperature, low-pressure metamorphism of the basal portion of the sedimentary succession (De Vries Van Leeuwen et al., 2021; McLaren et al., 2006).
+The accumulation of this thick sedimentary package on high-heat-producing basement rocks leads to the development of steep thermal gradients, resulting in hightemperature, low-pressure metamorphism of the basal portion of the sedimentary succession (De Vries Van Leeuwen et al., 2021; McLaren et al., 2006).
 This is recorded by the development of cordierite-biotite-bearing assemblages in metapelitic rocks (Fig. 3; De Vries Van Leeuwen et al., 2021; Mildren and Sandiford, 1995).

-210 The consequence of this style of high heat production-driven 'burial' metamorphism, is that high thermal gradient conditions will persist providing the rocks are sufficiently deep.
+The consequence of this style of high-heat-production-driven "burial" metamorphism is that high-thermal-gradient conditions will persist, providing the rocks are sufficiently deep.

-The cordierite-bearing metapelitic rocks at the base of the Adelaidean stratigraphy at Arkaroola record two distinct periods of monazite growth at c.
-580-540 Ma and c.
-450-400 Ma (De Vries Van Leeuwen et al., 2021), which are interpreted to reflect the timing of thermally and hydrothermally catalysed monazite growth.
-The c.
-580-540 Ma monazite population corresponds to a significant interval of subsidence and sedimentation in the Adelaide Superbasin, where ~5 km of sediment was deposited between c.
-580-520 Ma (Paul et al., 1999; Preiss, 2000), significantly increasing the burial depth of the basement.
-Sediment accumulation was associated with the formation of progressively younger monazite ages for incipient metamorphism up stratigraphy (De Vries Van Leeuwen et al., 2021).
-The second monazite population at c.
-450-400 Ma is more enigmatic, as sedimentation in the Adelaide Superbasin had terminated by the onset of the c.
-520-490 Ma Delamerian Orogeny (e.g., Foden et al., 2006; Preiss, 2000).
-However, evidence exists for a significant, regionally widespread hydrothermal-magmatic event between c.
-460-400 Ma (e.g., Elburg et al., 2013; McLaren et al., 2006).
-Monazite also exhibits increasing HREE+Y contents between the c.
-580-540 Ma and c.
-450-400 Ma populations (De Vries Van Leeuwen et al., 2021), suggesting the thermal maxima was attained at c.
-400 Ma, supporting the notion that increasing temperatures were a function of increasing burial

-225 depth over at least a ~150 Myr period (De Vries Van Leeuwen et al., 2021).
+The cordierite-bearing metapelitic rocks at the base of the Adelaidean stratigraphy at Arkaroola record two distinct periods of monazite growth at ca. 580-540 Ma and ca. 450-400 Ma (De Vries Van Leeuwen et al., 2021), which are interpreted to reflect the timing of thermally and hydrothermally catalysed monazite growth.
+The ca. 580-540 Ma monazite population corresponds to a significant interval of subsidence and sedimentation in the Adelaide Superbasin, where $\sim 5 \, \mathrm{km}$ of sediment was deposited between ca. 580-520 Ma (Paul et al., 1999; Preiss, 2000), significantly increasing the burial depth of the basement.
+Sediment accumulation was associated with the formation of progressively younger monazite ages for incipient metamorphism up-stratigraphy (De Vries Van Leeuwen et al., 2021).
+The second monazite population at ca. 450-400 Ma is more enigmatic, as sedimentation in the Adelaide Superbasin had terminated by the onset of the ca. 520-490 Ma Delamerian Orogeny (e.g. Foden et al., 2006; Preiss, 2000).
+However, evidence exists for a significant, regionally widespread hydrothermal-magmatic event between ca. 460-400 Ma (e.g. Elburg et al., 2013; McLaren et al., 2006).
+Monazite also exhibits increasing heavy rare earth element (HREE) + Y contents between the ca. 580-540 Ma and ca. 450-400 Ma populations (De Vries Van Leeuwen et al., 2021), suggesting the thermal maximum was attained at ca. 400 Ma, supporting the notion that increasing temperatures were a function of increasing burial depth over at least a \sim 150 Myr period (De Vries Van Leeuwen et al., 2021).